pyronaur/zod-mind/README.md

 - `zod-healing-llm.ts`: Implements a healing LLM that can recover from errors.
 - `zod-llm-error.ts`: Defines a specific error type for Zod LLM.

-## `Zod_LLM` (normal)

-To create a "normal" client, use the `Zod_LLM` or `zodMind` factory function with type set to `normal`.

-The `Zod_LLM` class is an implementation of `LLM_Zod_Interface` that provides a chat interface for communicating with the OpenAI in a type-safe manner using Zod.
-It uses a provided instance of a class implementing `LLM_Interface` to send messages to the model.

-### Constructor

-The constructor accepts two arguments:

-- `client`: An instance of a class implementing `LLM_Interface`.
-This is the underlying client that is used to send messages to the model.
-- `system_message`: An optional system message that is sent before the user's message to guide the model's behavior.
-If not provided, a default message is used.

-### Methods

-#### `chat<T extends JSONObject>(message: string, response_format: z.ZodSchema<T>): Promise<T>`

-This method sends a message to the model and receives a response, ensuring that the response matches the provided Zod schema.
-If the response from the model doesn't match the schema, it throws a `Zod_GPT_Error`.

-## `Zod_Healing_LLM` (self-healing)

-To create a "self-healing" client, use the `Zod_Healing_LLM` or `zodMind` factory function with type set to `self-healing`.

-The `Zod_Healing_LLM` class is an extension of `Zod_LLM` that attempts to recover from errors when the response from the model doesn't match the provided Zod schema.

-### Constructor

-The constructor accepts two arguments:

-- `client`: An instance of a class implementing `LLM_Interface`.
-This is the underlying client that is used to send messages to the model.
-- `system_message`: An optional system message that is sent before the user's message to guide the model's behavior.
-If not provided, a default message is used.

-### Methods

-#### `chat<T extends JSONObject>(message: string, response_schema: z.ZodSchema<T>): Promise<T>`

-This method sends a message to the model and receives a response, ensuring that the response matches the provided Zod schema.
-If the response from the model doesn't match the schema, it attempts to correct the error and parse the response again.
-If the error can't be corrected, it throws a `Zod_GPT_Error`.

-## `GPT_Client`

-The `GPT_Client` class is an implementation of `LLM_Interface` that provides a chat interface for communicating with the OpenAI GPT-3.5-turbo model.

-### Constructor

-The constructor accepts a `GPT_Config` object that is used to configure the underlying GPT model.

-### Methods

-#### `set_system_message(message: string): void`

-This method sets the system message that is sent before the user's message to guide the model's behavior.

-#### `chat(message: string): Promise<string>`

-This method sends a message to the model and receives a response.

-#### `incognito_chat(message: string, system?: string): Promise<string>`

-This method sends a message to the model and receives a response without affecting the current conversation history.
-An optional system message can be provided to guide the model's behavior.
-If not provided, the current system message is used.